AaltoSciComp/scicomp-docs/tech/online-work-and-support.rst

 The online garage helps with at least two of rkdarst's principles of remote work, and part of a third:

-- No private messages
+- No private messages (allow others to know what you are doing)
 - Don't schedule meetings (use standard meeting locations and talk spontaneously)
-- Work in public
+- Work in public (make it possible for others to join you)